mikisvaz/rbbt/tutorial/map_reduce/index.md

 Ensembl entries (uniq): 18974
 </pre></dd></dl>

-The discrepancy in the numbers comes from the fact that some UniProt ids are assigned to several Ensembl Gene IDs, and the `Hash#merge!` method will override each entry with the next.
-To avoid this, the next example is the same, except that we 'reduce' into a `double` TSV; the `TSV#merge_zip` takes care of accumulating the values instead of overwriting them.
+The discrepancy in the number of Ensembl entries comes from the fact that some UniProt ids are assigned to several Ensembl Gene IDs, and the `Hash#merge!` method will override each entry with the next.
+In fact, when running concurrently, that number varies from execution to execution, as entries are treated in different order.

+To avoid this in the next example we 'reduce' into a `double` TSV; the `TSV#merge_zip` takes care of accumulating the values instead of overwriting them.

 {% highlight ruby %}